chickenbake/Finance-Expense-Tracker/README.md

-# 💰 Finance Expense Tracker
+# 💰 Personal Expense Tracker

 A full-stack expense tracking application with AI-powered categorization, built with React and Flask, deployed on Google Cloud Platform.